What you need to know about exporting

 Exporting can grow your business and make it more competitive.
 Benefits include:

-• More sales to new customers and markets overseas.
+• more sales to new customers and markets overseas

-• Lower cost per unit as you increase production (economies of scale).
+• lower cost per unit as you increase production (economies of scale)

-• Learning about new ideas, technology and ways of working.
-That might make you more competitive, both at home and overseas.
+• learning about new ideas, technology and ways of working that might make you more competitive, both at home and overseas.

 But exporting brings challenges too, such as:

-• Dealing with complex regulations and compliance requirements.
+• dealing with complex regulations and compliance requirements

-• Managing legal risks that arise when you operate in another country.
+• managing legal risks that arise when you operate in another country

-• Managing political risk, especially if your market is politically unstable.
+• managing political risk, especially if your market is politically unstable or there are restrictions on foreign exchange.

 Check if you’re ready to export